 To prevent garage fires, your first need to identify the potential combustible and flammable items in your garage, then look at what ‘fuel’ there is for a fire.

-After you’ve identified these two factors, you can mitigate the risk.
+After you’ve identified these two factors, you can mitigate the risk and keep your garage safe.

 Garages typically have several items that are highly flammable or combustible.